 Hopefully, before you decide you need a video, you have an idea of who your target audience is, you’ll research all the different types of videos that are out there, and you’ll think about how video can help you accomplish your marketing goals.

-You don’t need to have all these answers.
+You don’t need to have all these answers right away, but the more you know before you begin, the easier the rest of production will be.
 If you’re consulting with a video production agency or freelancers, they can help you figure all this out.
-But you should have an idea of the story you want to tell and how you’ll clearly communicate your brand’s message or mission.
+But, you should have an idea of the story you want to tell and how you’ll clearly communicate your brand’s message or mission.
 The more specifics you can give, the easier (and faster) the process will be.

 Luckily, if you’ve hired a production team or agency, they should handle all these steps without too much work on your part.
-But it is a complex and sometimes cumbersome process, since things like adverse weather or cancellations can occur without warning.
+But pre-production can be a complex and sometimes cumbersome process since things like adverse weather or cancellations can occur without warning, affecting your big-picture plans.
 So, whether you work on pre-production yourself or you’ve hired a team, be generous and understanding with your timeline at this stage.